kiwep/node-server-bootstrap/README.md

 # Node Server Bootstrap

-This project is basically a clustered server codebase.
+This is simple clustered server base implementation.
 It defines a sane directory structure, implements a master process who manages a number of childs.

 To be precise, this is basically a working template (hence the name Bootstrap).
-You can start your project with these files, and just concentrate to your worker process - the Master will take care of the rest.
+You can start your project with this codebase, and - hopefully - forget about the whole cluster and master process madness, and just write your worker server.

 ## Features

 * Manager script to start, stop, restart your server
-* Configuration and evironment files
+* Configuration file for development and production
 * Worker thread lifetime management
-* Modern and resource effective file change watcher to restart your workers when a file changes
+* Modern and resource effective file change watcher to restart your workers when a file changes (even in production)

 ## Requirements

 * Node v0.10.5+

-* No module dependencies ^_^
+That's it, no module dependencies, nice and simple.

 ## Warning

-This is a relatively new project, and it depends on experimental features in Node.
-I found it pretty stable, but you sould not trust my code in production unless you understood and tested it troughly!
+This is a new project, and it depends on experimental features in Node.
+I found it pretty stable, but you shouldn't trust my code in production unless you understood and tested it troughly!

-Oh and I don't have any documentation at the moment, sorry O.o
+Oh and don't expect any documentation at the moment, sorry!

 ## License